nextgis/docs_ngmobile/source/ngw_integration.rst

 1. Open Layers tree panel (item 1 in :numref:`ngmobile_main_activity_pic_1`).
 2. Then tap on "Add geodata" button (item 4 in :numref:`ngmobile_layer_tree_pic`).
 3. Select “Add from Web GIS” (:numref:`ngmobile_the_menu_button_Add_data_pic`)
-4. In opened dialogue select Web GIS (:numref:`ngmobile_add_entry1_pic`).
+4. In the opened dialog select Web GIS (:numref:`ngmobile_add_entry1_pic`).
 You can learn more about creating of Web GIS account in :ref:`ngmobile_сreate_a_connection`.
-5. In opened window you can see the list of internal resources and layers (vector and raster) for the selected Web GIS account (see :numref:`ngmobile_list_of_files_pic`).
+5. In the opened window you can see the list of internal resources and layers (vector and raster) for the selected Web GIS account (see :numref:`ngmobile_list_of_files_pic`).

 .. figure:: _static/list_of_files_eng.png
    :name: ngmobile_list_of_files_pic
    :align: center
    :height: 10cm

-   The list of Web GIS internal resources and layers.
+   The list of Web GIS internal resources and layers

 6. Select a group of Web GIS resources and within it tick a layer (vector/raster) you want to add and tap "Add" (see :numref:`ngmobile_file_selection_pic`).